Pheelbert/battlenetwork/README.md

 * Fixed mega death bug -> Game no longer freezes on close
 * Keyboard names and controls
 * Moved origin logic for health UI components into its own function in Entity class Entity::getAnimOffset()
+* Upgraded Thor and SFML
+* Rewrote AnimationComponent to use latest Thor API

 # Author Pheelbert
 Wrote the foundation for the battle engine.
 He wrote the tile-based movement and update system emulating an authentic mmbn player experience.